NCEAS/ds-workshop-2015/skills-taxonomy.md

 ## Five categories for Content-based taxonomy:
 - Data Management and Processing
 	- Fundamentals of data management
-    - Structuring and organizing data
+    - Modeling structure and organization of data
     - Database management systems and queries (e.g., SQL)
     - Metadata concepts, standards, and authoring
     - Data versioning, identification, and citation